For access needs please contact us

 Sidney McMahon is a Sydney-based artist that works across sculptural installation, video and performance.
 McMahon has exhibited extensively both nationally and internationally.
 Recent solo exhibitions include Of hope and longing, Goulburn Regional Art Gallery, Goulburn, New South Wales 2020; and Canter, Outer Space Gallery, Brisbane, 2019.
 Recent group exhibitions include Overlapping Magisteria: The 2020 Macfarlane Commissions, Australian Centre for Contemporary Art, Melbourne, 2020; Space Syntax, Verge Gallery, Sydney, 2020; and Tender rip, Auto Italia, London, 2019.
 McMahon has also been the recipient of numerous residencies, including at Parramatta Artists Studios from 2016–18, at the Cité Internationale des Arts, Paris, 2017, Studio Voltaire, London, 2017, Wysing Arts Centre, Cambridge, United Kingdom, 2018, and Move Arts Japan and Asia link Arts program between Kyoto and Tokyo, 2018.

 Presented in association with the Australian Centre for Contemporary Art, this project was initially commissioned by ACCA for Overlapping Magisteria: The 2020 Macfarlane Commissions, supported by the Macfarlane Fund.
-The development of Sidney McMahon’s new work has been additionally supported by Create New South Wales.
+The development of this work was additionally supported by Create New South Wales.